Nikolaj-K/NOS-voting-system-research/thought-dump.md

 * Reward for writing reviers, judged on quality

 ### Rewards

+(note: The python file now contains a more elaborate variant of those ideas)

 S(n) ... stake of user n
 V(n) ... "how well" they voted
 N=sum over n such that n voted right (that will be rewards) ... all users